 To start with, it’s vital to have accurate information about the air in your property and any problems that it might create.
-Airthings indoor air quality monitors provide data about pollutants and factors that cause and trigger asthma in the home, like VOCs, CO2, particulate matter (PM), humidity, and temperature, as well as the in-app feature My Pollen Levels.
+Airthings indoor air quality monitors provide data about pollutants and factors that cause and trigger asthma in the home, like CO2, particulate matter (PM), humidity, and temperature, as well as the in-app feature My Pollen Levels.

 With a reliable source of real-time information and alerts, you can keep track of conditions in your home and make adjustments to optimize your environment.

 If CO2 is building up in your home, good ventilation is key.
 It might be enough to open a window, but you should also make sure any heating and ventilation systems are working well.
 By contrast, levels of PM will depend on the environment outside.
 Pollen and other particles that trigger asthma could actually get into your property through open doors or windows.